See how a cluttered, unused space turned into a basement home office reveal that I love!

 The Home Office Reveal

 Now all that was left to do was accessorize the room.
 I hung some wall shelves, added a couple lamps and then finally our new chairs arrived.
-And here’s what this room looks like now…
+And what began as a small basement office inspiration now looks like this…

 Big difference right.
 Well just in cause you don’t remember the before, let me trigger your memory.
 This corner before…